Home

 Hotel de Sens was built between 1474-1519 as a residence for Tristan de Salazar, the archbishop of Sens.

-It is one of three remaining medieval residences in Paris.
-The other two are the Hôtel de Cluny, at 6 Place Paul Painlevé in the 5th arrondissement, and the house of Jacque Coeur, at 40 rue des Archives, in the 3rd arrondissement.
+It is one of the very few medieval residences still standing in Paris.
+Another is the Hôtel de Cluny, at 6 Place Paul Painlevé in the 5th arrondissement, now the home of the Museum of the Middle Ages.

 The architecture of Hotel de Sens features elements of defense.
 There are turrets built for surveillance; a square tower served as a dungeon; the arched entryway has chutes built into it enabling defenders to pour boiling water on invaders.